InternetNZ/irma_mobile/docs/loading-onto-your-phone.md

 Open the project in Xcode.

 (locations of IDE options and config will change with different versions, sorry)

+From the menu, open View > Navigators > Show Project Navigator.

 Open Project Settings by clicking on the "IRMA" project.